tom-dalton-fanduel/django-datadog/README.md

 [![Build Status](https://travis-ci.org/tom-dalton-fanduel/fdjangodog.svg?branch=master)](https://travis-ci.org/tom-dalton-fanduel/fdjangodog)

-A simple Django middleware for submitting timings and exceptions to Datadog.
+A simple Django middleware for submitting timings and exceptions to Datadog using statsd.

 This project was originally forked from https://github.com/conorbranagan/django-datadog